Convert Pascal-seconds to Pounds per foot-hour

 When do you need to convert between Pascal-seconds and Pounds per foot-hour?

-An imperial dynamic-viscosity unit used in some US process-engineering and HVAC contexts where timescales are naturally in hours rather than seconds.
+An imperial dynamic-viscosity unit using pound-mass per foot-hour (≈ 4.
 Pascal-second and Pound per foot-hour are both dynamic viscosity units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.